 “Yoga should adapt to the individual, not the other way around.” - Krishnamacharya

 Yoga can give you the elusive ideal of a healthy body, a peaceful mind and an enlightened spirit.
-It gives you the tools to go within and access the still, calm place inside you.
+It gives you the tools to go within and access the still, calm sanctuary inside you.
 Yoga is thousands of years old, non denominational and open to all.
 The first reference to yoga comes from India in Patanjali’s Yoga Sutras, from 2500 years ago.
 The Sanskrit term ‘Yoga’ means ‘Union’: Union of the body, mind and spirit; and union of the individual self with the universal self, ultimately Yoga is a journey towards unification, oneness, Enlightenment.

 "Yoga is Equanimity." - Bhagavad Gita 2.48

 Yoga is not simply exercise, it is a science of the spirit; an ancient and powerful holistic system of health and self-development and available to anyone, anywhere.
 It's wonderfully portable, all you need is yourself and a small space to practice.
 Yoga is accessed through our bodies but affects every aspect of our being - physical, mental, emotional and spiritual.
 It brings you firmly into the present moment which is the goal of all spiritual practices, and into equilibrium with your life and life itself.
 The body is a temple or vessel for the life force that animates all things.
 It can also be a lot of fun!
 Yoga strengthens the body, balances the emotions and soothes the mind, bringing about a stillness within, so yoga is primarily about the mind as demonstrated by the opening line of the Yoga Sutra:

 “Yoga is stilling the fluctuations of the mind.” - Yoga Sutras 1:2

 “Yoga is both a process, a means to an end, and the end itself.”

 Yoga is not so much something that you do, as a way of life.
-Living each day to the full, staying positive and calm in daily life and making healthy life choices are all valid parts of a yogi's life.
-It's all about living yoga, both on and off the mat.
+Embodying love, living each day to the full, cultivating equanimity and positivity in daily life, making healthy life choices and being fully yourself- letting your unique light shine are all part of a yogi/ yogini's life.
+Living yoga, both on and off the mat.